 Beginning with establishing a safe environment, the counselor must ensure a non-judgmental tone from the very first session.
 The ability to successfully enact this step begins with the counselor’s ability to bracket off their own beliefs regarding pornography use.
 This bracketing can be accomplished through a self-exploration of the counselor’s beliefs.
 The counselor should evaluate their own moral stance and seek to set it aside for the sake of the client.
 The bracketing will allow the client to truly begin to understand the client’s perspective in an inviting way.
 The Christian client is perhaps facing many prior messages to his pornography use that may add to the confusion and moral dissonance.
-The counselor should begin by investigating the ways in which the unwanted pornography use has been framed in the past.
-Evaluation should also be made on how much shame or guilt the client is carrying with this unwanted behavior.
-The tone and rapport that is built between the counselor and client should be an ongoing process in order to create a safe environment for clients to disclose their struggle with such a topic.
+The counselor may begin by investigating the ways in which the unwanted pornography use has been framed in past counseling.
+Evaluation should also be made on how much shame or guilt the client is carrying with this unwanted behavior (Borgogna et al, 2020).
+The tone and rapport that is built between the counselor and client should be an ongoing process in order to create a safe environment for clients to disclose their struggle with such a topic (Sniewski & Farvid, 2019).

 Assessment of the perceived addiction to internet pornography can be utilized to help to understand and integrate the client’s spiritual beliefs.
 As someone who identifies as being Christian, some assumptions can be made.
 However, these assumptions, such as the client’s view of pornography use as being wrong should be checked with the client.
 By utilizing the term “perceived addiction” the counselor avoids the specific diagnosis of addiction while also trying to describe the dilemma the client is facing.
 The Cyber Pornography Use Inventory – 9 (CPUI-9; Grubbs, Volk, Exline, & Pargament, 2015) is a simple scale that can be used to assess the perceived addiction within the client.